J-shw/Menstrudel/website/_posts/2025-10-20-announcing-menstrudel-v3.0.0.md

 * Fixed an issue where marking a pill as taken did not cancel the reminder.
 * Fixed a bug that disabled pill actions when the pack start date was in the future.
 * Fixed an issue where placebo pills were not showing the skipped state.

 ## Get Involved

-Want to support the apps progress?
-Then checkout the [GitHub](https://github.com/J-shw/Menstrudel) and share your thoughts!

-Is there a language you want supported?
-Help out on [Crowdin](https://crowdin.com/project/menstrudel)

-## Get Involved